Nonlinear travelling waves on non-Euclidean spaces: vis-a-vis contact structures

 \subsection{Estimates on $S^7$}

-We start by noting that ~\cite{T1} already deals with the subelliptic phenomenon on $S^3$.
-To recap the salient features, the Laplacian on $S^3$ was written as

-where $X, Y$ and $Z$ are the left-invariant vector fields on $SO(3)$ that generate $2\pi$ periodic rotations of $\mathbb{R}^3$ about the respective axes.
-Note that here we have

-so a solution to the NLKG under these conditions can be called sonic wave solutions.
-Then, in line with the argument made for $S^2$, an existence result for the (\ref{NLKGw}) is formulated under certain restrictions on $\lambda, m$ and $2 < p + 1 < q_*$.
-Here we will try to give an analysis on $S^7$ along similar lines.
-Note that the above analysis on $S^3$ depends heavily on the fact that it can be given a Lie group structure.
+Here we will attempt to give an analysis on $M = S^7$ along somewhat similar lines.
+Note, however, that the above analysis on $S^3$ depends heavily on the fact that it can be given a Lie group structure.
 As is well known, $S^1$ and $S^3$ are the only such spheres.
-However, $S^7$ has many homogeneous space-like properties\footnote{The reason being, $S^7$ has a similar connection with the octonions as has $S^3$ with the quaternions}, one of them being: $S^7$ has a global orthonormal frame of Killing fields which do not commute.
+So, in certain details, our investigation has to diverge.
+We also mention that here we will give a sharp estimate corresponding to (\ref{erseshkothay}), and our method will also prove that the estimate (\ref{erseshkothay}) in ~\cite{T1} is actually sharp.
+In our situation, what will come in handy is the fact that $S^7$ has certain homogeneous space-like properties\footnote{The reason being, $S^7$ has a similar connection with the octonions as has $S^3$ with the quaternions.}, one of them being: $S^7$ has a global orthonormal frame of Killing fields which do not commute.
 This allows us to write the Laplacian on $S^7$ as $\Delta = X^2_1 + X^2_2 + .... + X^2_7$ where $X_i$ generate the global orthonormal Killing frame.
-In fact, the existence of global Killing frames is a stronger condition than being able to write the Laplacian as a sum of squares in local coordinates; for details, see ~\cite{DN}.
+If we consider $S^7$ as the sphere in $\RR^8$ centred at the origin, then at the point $P \in S^7$ having coordinates $P = (x_1, x_2,.., x_8)$, we can take Let us mention as a side remark that the existence of global Killing frames is a stronger condition than being able to write the Laplacian as a sum of squares in local coordinates; for details, see ~\cite{DN}.
 They show, among other things, that $S^1, S^3$ and $S^7$ are the only spheres that possess global orthonormal Killing frames.
+Letting $X = X_1$ without loss of generality, $L_0 = \Delta - X^2$, and $L_\alpha = L_0 - i\alpha X$, and following the lines of calculation in Section \ref{SPS}, we see that $-L_\alpha$ is positive semidefinite when $|\alpha| < 6$, whence by the spectral theorem we can define $(-L_0)^{1/2}$.
+Now, let $q_*$ be the optimal (greatest) number such that \beq \mathcal{D}((-L_0)^{1/2}) \subset L^q(S^7), \forall \mbox{ } q \in [2, q_*) \eeq is compact.
+We can see that if the inclusion (\ref{OPTI3}) holds, it is continuous via the closed graph theorem applied to the inclusion operator.
+For the norm on $\Cal{D}((-L_{0})^{1/2})$, we use the graph norm given by

-So, our existence result is: \begin{proposition} ({\bf Existence result on $S^7$}) With $X$ as above, assume
+which turns $\Cal{D}((-L_{0})^{1/2})$ into a Hilbert space (see Proposition 1.4 of ~\cite{Sc}).
+Then, as argued before (see page \pageref{compactn}), proving the inclusion (\ref{OPTI3}) will prove the compactness of the same.
+So, our existence result is: \begin{proposition} ({\bf Existence result on $S^7$}) With $X = X_1$ as above (without loss of generality), assume

-Also assume
+Also assume,

 Then, given $K > 0$, the equation